Hampton VAMC Mental Health SATP

 Hampton VAMC Mental Health SATP - Hampton, VA

 Hampton Vamc Mental Health Satp is an addiction treatment facility situated at 100 Emancipation Drive, Unit 116-a in the 23667 zip code in Hampton, VA.
 It specializes in Naltrexone treatment.
-Hampton Vamc Mental Health Satp provides relapse prevention from naltrexone, naltrexone administration and buprenorphine detoxification.
-Some of the treatment approaches used by Hampton Vamc Mental Health Satp include substance use counseling approach, community reinforcement and motivational interviewing.
-Hampton Vamc Mental Health Satp also specializes in detox services and offers Alcohol Detox, Cocaine Detoxification and Methamphetamines Detoxification.
-Hampton Vamc Mental Health Satp provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient day treatment or partial hospitalization.
-It also provides detoxification, co-occurring mental health and drug abuse disorders and substance use treatment.
+Hampton Vamc Mental Health Satp provides suboxone prescription, buprenorphine detoxification and naltrexone administration.
+Some of the treatment approaches used by Hampton Vamc Mental Health Satp include relapse prevention, motivational interviewing and 12-step rehab.
+Hampton Vamc Mental Health Satp also specializes in detox services and offers Cocaine Detoxification, Methamphetamines Detoxification and Opioid Detox.
+Hampton Vamc Mental Health Satp provides regular outpatient treatment, outpatient treatment and intensive outpatient treatment.
+It also provides co-occurring mental health and drug abuse disorders, detoxification and transitional / halfway / sober living.
 Other addiction treatment offered includes treatment for internet use disorder, treatment for gambling disorder and treatment for non-substance use addiction disorder.

 Address: 100 Emancipation Drive, Unit 116-A, Hampton, VA 23667